 Client event: BEI Forum for University of Cambridge

-The Banking Environment Initiative (BEI) is a group of ten banks convened in 2010 to identify new ways in which banks can collectively stimulate the direction of capital towards sustainable, low carbon growth and away from activities that undermine it.
-Its secretariat is provided by the University of Cambridge Institute for Sustainability Leadership (CI).
+The Banking Environment Initiative (BEI) is a group of ten banks convened to identify new ways in which banks can collectively stimulate the direction of capital towards sustainable, low carbon growth and away from activities that undermine it.
+Its secretariat is provided by the University of Cambridge Institute for Sustainability Leadership.

 At the same time, the events team was starting on the conference plan, finding a venue and building the event website.
 Working closely with CISL, the event programme was built and speakers invited, while media partnerships were agreed with Environmental Finance, Management Today and Bloomberg New Energy Finance.